OleSkaar/Plunder/Index/Dungeon adventuring.md

-Time in the dungeon is divided into turns, which are roughly 10 minutes long.
-Each turn follows this sequence:
+Time in the dungeon is divided into turns, follwing this sequence:
 1. Wandering monsters
 2. The party describes their actions
 3. Actions are resolved and their results described by the GM